kibook/s1kd-tools/tools/s1kd-instance/README.md

 updated instance will have the same issue number with an inwork number incremented by one.

+Setting the issue of the instance will also set a default issue type:

+-   If the issue is 000-01 thru 001-00, the default issue type will be "new".

+-   If the issue is 001-01 and up, the default issue type will be "changed".

+A different issue type than the default can be set with the -z (--issue-type) option.

 -O, --outdir &lt;dir&gt;
 Output instance(s) in &lt;dir&gt;, automatically naming them based on: